 Gaining Ground - Excerpt from Part 1: Getting Started

-1 What is organic farming?
+3 What is transition to organic farming?

 Transition is the process of converting a non-organic farm to a certified organic farm, one which will meet the organic standards set out by the industry.
 Organic farmers manage their farm as a complex system where every part of the farm interrelates with every other part.

 The term transition has two facets:

 - transition as a process from one farming system to another;

 - transition to meet organic standards set out by the industry, as verified by a third party.

 To manage weeds, pests and diseases within tolerable levels, without the use of chemicals